 Have you or someone you love suffered from a concussion after a car accident caused by a careless driver?
 If so, the victim may be entitled to compensation for property damage, medical bills, lost wages, and more.

-At the law offices of Tapella & Eberspacher, we can help fight for your MAXIMUM compensation amount.
+At The Tapella & Eberspacher Law Firm, we can help fight for your MAXIMUM compensation amount.

 Fill out the form for a no-cost, no-obligation review of your accident claim or call our law offices at (217) 394-5885.

 The definition of a concussion illustrates how such injuries occur.
 The sudden jolt of braking to avoid hitting another vehicle or smash into another car can quickly result in a concussion due to the movement of the brain inside the skull.